Financial Analysis: Velodyne Lidar (NASDAQ:VLDR) vs. Reelcause (OTCMKTS:RCIT)

-Reelcause (OTCMKTS:RCIT) and Velodyne Lidar (NASDAQ:VLDR) are both computer and technology companies, but which is the better stock?
-We will contrast the two companies based on the strength of their institutional ownership, profitability, dividends, valuation, analyst recommendations, risk and earnings.
+Velodyne Lidar (NASDAQ:VLDR) and Reelcause (OTCMKTS:RCIT) are both auto/tires/trucks companies, but which is the better business?
+We will compare the two companies based on the strength of their profitability, earnings, valuation, institutional ownership, dividends, analyst recommendations and risk.

-10.3% of Velodyne Lidar shares are owned by institutional investors.
-35.0% of Velodyne Lidar shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This table compares Reelcause and Velodyne Lidar’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Velodyne Lidar and Reelcause’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue